lmweber/locus-c/README.md

 ## Structure

-Top-level directory containing git repository and other files is located at `/dcl02/lieber/ajaffe/SpatialTranscriptomics/LIBD/locus-c/`
+Top-level directory containing git repository and other files is located at:

+- `/dcs04/hicks/data/lweber/locus-c/`
+- (previously at: `/dcl02/lieber/ajaffe/SpatialTranscriptomics/LIBD/locus-c/` - will move back once we have additional space here)

 ## Files in git repository